T0KAM4K/NaNOS/README.md

 # NaNOS
-NaNOS is Not AN OS
+NaNOS is Not AN Operating System